flecsi/flecsi/doc/sphinx/src/tutorial/execution.rst

 MPI ranks and index points mapped to corresponding MPI ranks.
 Executing MPI task adds synchronization between Legion and MPI and, therefore, should only be used when one needs to call MPI library.
-To execute an MPI task, second template parameter to the `execute` method should be set to `mpi`.
+To execute an MPI task, the second template parameter to the `execute` method should be set to `mpi`.

 .. literalinclude:: ../../../../tutorial/3-execution/3-mpi-task.cc